 - Miracles are indeed available to all believers.
 The tragedy is so many of us are so totally captured by the corruption of Christian doctrine by Man’s Religion that we never think to pray for one.

 - Faith in God’s Word concerning solutions to life problems can indeed be taught and developed, so a school dedicated to teaching one how to do so is not necessarily cultish/occultish on its face.
-The line between the occult and faith in the supernatural works of God has everything to do with their foundations.
+The line between the occult and faith in the supernatural works of God has everything to do with their foundations and resulting behaviors.
 Occultic behavior is entirely dependent upon human effort and arcane rites involving incantations and spells.
-The supernatural works of God are based in the prayers of the saints, the promises found in God’s Word and our faith in those promises.
+The supernatural works of God are based in the prayers of the saints, God’s promises found in His Word and our faith in those promises.

 - I totally agree with Geivett concerning spiritual discernment.
 God’s Word is our ONLY yardstick, full stop, end of story.
 That being said, tragically most professing Christians are so scripturally illiterate and colossally ignorant of proper hermeneutics they cannot truly discern their way out of a wet paper bag.

 - I also agree with Geivett that any Christian leader who feels threatened by direct questions is either a false shepherd at worst or a toxic one at best.
 In either case, no one should follow such.
 Such questioning is considered “touching God’s anointed” within Word of Faith circles and that stupidity harkens back to the aforementioned lie that rank-and-file believers cannot hear from God by themselves.